andreock/Bruce_Wiki/FAQ.md

 # Themes
 Now its possible to have other themes for the menu functionalities!

-TTo use it, create a JSON file named `Theme.json` with the following structure:
+To use it, create a JSON file named `Theme.json` with the following structure:
 ```json
 {
   "priColor": "ffff",